Futurama: Into the Wild Green Yonder: Reception

 Overall the film has received mixed reviews.
 Alynda Wheat of Entertainment Weekly gave the film a grade of B, saying that it catered to established fans.
-Scott Collura of IGN rated the film itself 5/10, praising the use of both major and minor characters from the series and the science fiction content, but criticizing the film for being disjointed and for its "underwhelming climax" and concluding that it "never fully captures the greatness of the original series."
+Scott Collura of IGN rated the film itself 5/10, praising the use of both major and minor characters from the series, and the science fiction content, but criticizing the film for being disjointed and for its "underwhelming climax" and concluding that it "never fully captures the greatness of the original series."
 Collura rated the DVD 7/10, noting the high quality of the video transfer, the image detail and depth, and the use of surround sound and low-frequency effects.
 Martin Liebman of Blu-ray.com rated the movie 2.5/5 and the Blu-ray release 3.5/5 overall.
 Liebman praised the film for its development of the primary characters in a way that would appeal to longtime fans and new viewers, but criticized the messy plot and haphazard pacing of the movie.
-Liebman lauded the Blu-ray release for its crisp images, resolution of detail in the animation, lossless soundtrack and use of surround sound.
+Liebman lauded the Blu-ray release for its crisp images, resolution of detail in the animation, lossless soundtrack, and use of surround sound.
 Bruce Kirkland of Sun Media Corporation wrote that the movie was "just as good as Bender's Big Score", praising its send-ups of Las Vegas and science fiction themes and writing that it "nicely handles its environmental message with trenchant wit".
 Jeffrey Kauffman of DVD Talk rated the film four stars out of five, calling it "a fun and frenetic windup to a perhaps undervalued television gem".

-According to the-numbers.com, the DVD sold approximately 83,000 units for a total of $1.6 million during its initial week of release, placing it 20th in sales across the USA.
-As of April 19, 2009, estimated DVD sales in the USA stand at approximately 159,000 units for a total of $3.03 million.
+According to The Numbers, the DVD sold approximately 83,000 units for a total of $1.6 million during its initial week of release, placing it 20th in sales across the US.
+As of April 19, 2009, estimated DVD sales in the US stand at approximately 159,000 units for a total of $3.03 million.
 Comedy Central cited sales of the DVD as one reason it decided to renew the Futurama television series.